dimaip/dimaip.github.io/_posts/2016-10-21-logicless-templates-with-fusion.md

 If you want to disable rendering of some TypoScript path based on a condition, you should use `@if`:

 {% highlight bash%}
-renderMeOnlyInBackend = ‘Secret stuff for logged in folk!’ renderMeOnlyInBackend.@if.onlyInBackend = ${node.context.inBackend}
+renderMeOnlyInBackend = 'Secret stuff for logged in folk!' renderMeOnlyInBackend.@if.onlyInBackend = ${node.context.inBackend}
 {% endhighlight %}

-Sometimes it’s just more comfortable to use `f:if` viewhelper in Fluid, but if you don’t want to mess with its weird condition rules, you can map the condition to a template variable, and do all of the hard stuff in Eel.
+Sometimes it's just more comfortable to use `f:if` viewhelper in Fluid, but if you don't want to mess with its weird condition rules, you can map the condition to a template variable, and do all of the hard stuff in Eel.
 E.g.:

 Your.ts2:

 {% highlight bash%}
 {
-shouldDisplayTeaser = ${node.context.inBackend || String.stripTags(q(node).property(‘teaser’)) ? true : false}
+shouldDisplayTeaser = ${node.context.inBackend || String.stripTags(q(node).property('teaser')) ? true : false}
 }
 {% endhighlight %}